A variational time discretization for the compressible Euler equations: Introduction

-Therefore, if the fluid has finite mass and total energy initially, then this will also be the case for all positive times.
-In the following, we will always make this assumption.
+Formally, the equations \eqref{E:FULL} imply that the total mass and energy are preserved over time.
+Therefore, if the fluid has finite mass and total energy initially, then this will be the case for all positive times.
+We will make this assumption in the following.
 Without loss of generality, we will also assume that the mass is equal to one, which implies that $\RHO(t,\cdot)\in\SP(\R^d)$, the space of Borel probability measures.

-To obtain a closed system \eqref{E:FULL} it is necessary to prescribe an equation of state, which relates the pressure $\pi$ to the density $\RHO$ and the total energy $\EPS$.
+To obtain a closed system \eqref{E:FULL} it is necessary to prescribe an equation of state, which relates the pressure $p$ to the density $\RHO$ and the total energy $\EPS$.
 It is provided by thermodynamics.
 The following three distinct situations are important: